fdanilogamu/fdanilogamu.github.io/docs/intro.md

 than five different industries, and types of roles.
 <br>
 <br>
-Throughout this portfolio, you will find details about each job I’ve had:
+Throughout this portfolio, you will find details about each role I’ve held:
 <br>
 <br>